aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/convert-svg-to-image/_index.md

 The [ImageRenderingOptions()](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagerenderingoptions/constructors/1) constructor initializes an instance of the ImageRenderingOptions class that is passed to the [ImageDevice()](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice/constructors/3) constructor.
 The [ImageDevice(`options` ,  `file`)](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice/constructors/3) constructor takes the `options` ,  `file`  and creates the instance of the ImageDevice class.
 The [RenderTo(`device`)](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/methods/renderto) method takes the instance of the ImageDevice class and renders SVG to TIFF.

 The [ImageRenderingOptions](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagerenderingoptions) class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting SVG to TIFF format.
 For example,the  `Compression` property allows setting the compression for the TIFF file format.
 In the example above, we put `Compression.None`.

 ## **Convert SVG to GIF**

-GIF is a popular image format that supports animated images and frequently used in web publishing.
+GIF is a popular image format that supports animated images and is frequently used in web publishing.
 The following code snippet shows how to convert SVG to GIF using Aspose.SVG for .NET API:
  - Open a source SVG document ([owl.svg](https://docs.aspose.com/svg/net/drawing-basics/svg-path-data/owl.svg)).
  - Create an instance of the [ImageSaveOptions](https://apireference.aspose.com/svg/net/aspose.svg.saving/imagesaveoptions) class  and specify `Format` and other save options.
  - Use the [ConvertSVG()](https://apireference.aspose.com/svg/net/aspose.svg.converters.converter/convertsvg/methods/1) method to save SVG as a GIF file.